-8.2 Timings for submission of LME Secondary Materials Sourcing Attestation Form
+8.2 Timings for submission of LME Secondary Materials Sourcing Attestation Form when Producers must notify the LME of their nominated Track pursuant to Paragraph 4.3).

 The following timings apply in respect of any Brand to which the Secondary Materials Track applies.